Understanding the causes of baby nappy rash

-Nappy rash is something that most babies experience.
+Nappy rash is something that most babies experience and is a part of the cycle of caring for babies' skin.
 The skin on your baby’s bottom is sensitive and delicate, so nappy rash is a normal part of life.

 If fact, up to a third of babies and toddlers in nappies have nappy rash at any one time.1 It is most commonly caused by irritation of the skin from the ammonia in wee and poo.
 However, in some instances nappy rash can also be caused by a fungal infection.

 Nappy rash is characterised by red patches on your baby's bottom, or the whole area may be red.
 Their skin may look sore and feel hot to touch, and there may be spots, pimples or blisters.1

 Mild nappy rashPink or red spots.
 These spots may merge into blotches, affecting a small part of the nappy area

 Baby is generally well but may cry when passing wee and poo

 Severe nappy rashBright red spots and cracked skin affecting a large part of the nappy area